PhoenixGreen/Cypherpunktimes-articles/masters-golf.md

 ## Pre-discussion, research, and questions

 * What questions are you aiming to find the answers to?

-  Could the game of golf benefit from blockchain technologies
+  - Could the game of golf benefit from blockchain technologies?
+  - Is the PGA losing its grip on the game?
+  - Is the governance model of The PGA helpful to the game?
+  - Could the handicap system be improved?
+  - Will indoor golf and newer technologies improve the game?

 * Show links to research, which statements or quotes are you hoping to use?